DRosenman/polars_mssql/README.md

 ## Features

 - **Seamless SQL Server Integration**: Easily connect to SQL Server with options for Windows Authentication or SQL Authentication.
 - **Query Execution**: Execute SQL queries and retrieve results as `polars.DataFrame` objects.
+Use `read_query` for simple query execution or `polars.read_database` for advanced functionality like batch processing and schema customization.
+- **Parameterization Support**: Securely execute parameterized queries to prevent accidental SQL injection.
 - **Table Operations**: Read and write tables with flexibility and performance.
 - **Context Management**: Supports Python's context manager for automatic connection handling.
-- **Customizable Options**: Configure schema inference, batch sizes, and execution options.

 ## Installation